davep/davep.github.com/content/posts/2015/2015-09-07-labour-said-no-thanks-to-my-support.md

 filled in the form to ask them to hurry it up.
 I think it was late on Thursday evening (2015-09-03) or early Friday morning (2015-09-04).

-A little later on Friday this happened (Anroid twitter):
+A little later on Friday this happened (Android twitter):

 ![A follow from someone involved in Labour](/attachments/2015/09/07/Screenshot_2015-09-07-11-07-16.png#centre)